Young Lafayette had dinner with the Brit King’s Bro Who told him the Americans were “good to go.”

 He met with Silas Deane, and was delighted when He was offered a commission as a Major Gen.

-Then when the King proclaimed him subject to arrest He sneaked aboard his boat and headed to the west.
+Then when the King proclaimed him subject to arrest He sneaked aboard his ship and headed to the west.

-But he endured the trip despite some nasty “mal de mer” And learned a bit of English by the time that he got there.
+He endured the trip across despite some nasty “mal de mer” And learned a bit of English by the time that he got there.